InspireGroupNZ/chameleon-test/README.md

 Fork the repo and create a new branch.

 Implement 1 or more feature of your choice.
-Don't spend more than hour or 2 on it, just enough so that you think you have showed us what you can do.
+Don't spend more than hour or so on it, just enough so that you think you have showed us what you can do.

 some suggestions include